NrtypmForhp/club/README.md

 # club
 Software for small organisations like clubs.
 Simplify management of bar, kitchen, memberships and more.
 Made in Python.

+# OrdersApp Version 1.0.0

+- First version: connection to the same database of Orders, works together.

+# Orders Version 1.0.2

+- Added connection to a smartphone APP

 # Memberships Version 1.0.2

 - Added some automation with the italian Tax ID Code, now automatically change sex, birth date and birth place when a complete Tax ID Code is inserted!